 In late 2021, the City undertook a refinancing/restructuring of several bond issues/notes with the net result of a \$5.3 million savings in the Sewer Fund.
-This savings is achieved primarily in 2021 (\$2.3 million) and 2022 (\$1.8 million), with smaller savings in subsequent years.
-This savings, along with the above noted rate increases and resolution of the bulk sewer disputes has resulted in significant improvement in the Sewer Fund financials.
-These efforts resulted in the elimination of cash borrowing from the General Fund (Due to other funds) and a reduction of the Sewer Fund's negative unrestricted net position by \$3.9 million as of December 31, 2022.
-Additionally, in late 2022 City Council approved an inside City rate increase of 20% effective in January 2023.
-Subsequent rate increases will be necessary to ensure this trend continues.
+This savings was achieved primarily in 2021 (\$2.3 million) and 2022 (\$1.8 million), with smaller savings in subsequent years.
+This savings, along with the above noted rate increases and resolution of the bulk sewer disputes had resulted in significant improvement in the Sewer Fund financials.
+There was a further reduction of the Sewer Fund's negative unrestricted net position by \$3 million during the year ended December 31, 2023.
+The City's 2025 Proposed Budget includes an inside City customer rate increase of 12% in an effort to continue the longer-term trend of improvement in the Sewer Fund's financial position.

 In the Water Fund, a series of inside City rate increases and a nearly 75% increase in rates for outside City customers approved by the PUC in July 2011 had begun to gradually improve operating results and cash flow.
 Following the lengthy PUC review process for an outside City customer rate increase proposal filed in 2014, the City settled with the State parties for a \$4.2 million revenue increase applied to outside City customers.
 This increase, paired with a City Council approved rate increase for inside City customers of \$1.3 million, went into effect on March 5, 2015 per the PUC approved settlement agreement.
 An additional rate increase of 7% for inside City customers was approved by City Council in January 2016.
 Another inside City increase was approved by City Council effective January 1, 2020 that increased Water revenues by an additional \$1.4 million.
-The City originally planned to initiate a PUC rate filing in 2020 for an outside City customer water rate increase.
-However, due to a variety of factors, most importantly the COVID-19 pandemic, the decision was made to defer a PUC rate case filing until 2021.
-The City ultimately filed a PUC rate case in September 2021 and arrived at a settlement approved by the PUC for a 13.2% rate increase for outside City customers that will produce approximately \$2.5 million in new revenues on an annual basis.
+The City filed a PUC rate case in September 2021 and arrived at a settlement approved by the PUC for a 13.2% rate increase for outside City customers that to produce approximately \$2.5 million in new revenues on an annual basis.
 The City then increased inside City customer consumption rates in August 2022 by approximately 15% to produce approximately \$800,000 in new revenues annually.
-These water rate increases delayed by the COVID-19 pandemic were needed to offset a scheduled increase in Water Fund debt service payments of \$2.0 million between 2020 and 2021.
-The rate increase delay impacted the Water Fund due to higher debt service costs that were not offset by higher rates until nearly 18 months later.
+In late 2022 City Council approved another inside City water rate increase of 20% effective in January 2023.

 In March of 2016, the City refinanced the 2007 General Obligation Bonds, the largest portion of which were issued to fund major improvements to the two City water filtration plants.
-The refinancing took advantage of historically low interest rates to net a total savings to the Water Fund of approximately \$7.5 million, including \$3.2 million in savings in 2016 and about \$1.5 million in savings in each of the following three years (2017, 2018 and 2019).
+The refinancing took advantage of historically low interest rates to net a total savings to the Water Fund of approximately \$7.5 million, including \$3.2 million in savings in

+2016 and about \$1.5 million in savings in each of the following three years (2017, 2018 and 2019).
 Subsequent refinancings in 2019 and 2021 saved an additional \$2.0 million in the Water Fund.
-These savings and the above-described water rate increases are anticipated to move the Water Fund into stronger financial position in subsequent years.
-As of December 31, 2022, the Water Fund's unrestricted net position improved by \$2.2 million.
-Additionally, in late 2022 City Council approved an inside City water rate increase of 20% effective in January 2023.
-Another PUC rate for outside City customers is planned for early 2024 (the earliest allowed by the PUC).
+These savings and the above-described water rate increases are anticipated to move the Water Fund into a stronger financial position in subsequent years.
+During the year ended December 31, 2023, the Water Fund's unrestricted net position improved by \$6.8 million.
+Another PUC rate for outside City customers is planned for early 2025.